 The Human Genome Project, and more recently epigenetics, metagenomics, the ENCODE project, and the Human Microbiome project are probably the most well-known bioinformatics projects.
 However there are many other aspects to the field and it has diverse applications in biodiversity, medicine, agriculture and biotechnology.

-University of Canterbury offers a number courses in the field of bioinformatics.
+Bioinformatics is part of a larger field called 'Data Science'.
+University of Canterbury offers a number courses in Data Science.

 Careers in Bioinformatics.